Ecdosis/MML-editor/README.md

 user saves the text the properties, NOT the MML, are sent to the server.
 When re-editing the document the MML expression is regenerated using the dialect file.
-In this way the customisability of the user interface is preserved while achieving a high degree of interoperability.
+In this way the customisability of the user interface is preserved while achieving a high degree of simplicity and interoperability.

 To use it load mml-editor.html into any browser.
 You need an Internet connection for the jQuery for it to work.
 Eventually this whole editor